eny2890/Class_Files/README.md

 ssh YOURUSERNAME@hpg.rc.ufl.edu

 #Check to make sure you have the NCBI API Key in the correct location

 cd ~

 cd .ncbi

 ls

   #if you have the API key installed correctly you should see a file called 'api_key'

   #if you do not have a file called 'api_key' follow the instructions below again to install one

 #navigate to class folder

 cd /blue/eny2890/YOURFOLDER/REFERENCE_LIBRARY

 #remove old NCBI fasta script

 ls

 rm ncbi_lepidoptera_fasta_STUDENTNAME.sh

 #copy new NCBI fasta script and ecoPCR script into your folder

 cp /blue/eny2890/share/OCT1424/* .

 #check to see if it transferred

 ls

   #now you should see two files there, "ncbi_lepidoptera_fasta_oct1424_YOURNAME.sh" and "ecopcr_YOURNAME.sh".
 These are the scripts we will be working with today

 #edit "ncbi_lepidoptera_fasta_oct1424_YOURNAME.sh"

 nano ncbi_lepidoptera_fasta_oct1424_YOURNAME.sh

   #change the email at the top to your email

   #change the file pathway to your folder (i.e. replace YOURFOLDER with your folder name, which is your hipergator user account)

-  #ctrl/X to exit, save with a your name in place of YOURNAME
+  #ctrl/X to exit, save with your name in place of YOURNAME

 #submit the script

 sbatch ncbi_lepidoptera_fasta_oct1424_YOURNAME #make sure it is the edited version with your actual name!

   #wait a little bit for the email, and then make sure the script ran without any issues

 ### Formating ecoPCR script

+#open the script in a text editor

+nano ecoPCR_YOURNAME.sh

+#change the file paths and the email address to your information

+#save the file

+#DO NOT SUBMIT YET - You will need all the fastas from NCBI and BOLD first.
+Wait until you get the email that your first script is finished in a few days.
 #### More Resources from today's material
 https://pythonhosted.org/OBITools/scripts/ecoPCR.html - ecoPCR
 https://dknet.org/data/record/nlx_144509-1/RRID:SCR_016082/resolver/pdf&i=rrid:scr_016082 - ecoPCR